Nina Arvesen: Career

 Arvesen initially began her career during her teens as an actress, model, dancer and a classically trained pianist in Norway.
 After college, she made the decision to leave Norway in 1986 to pursue her dream of an acting career in the United States where she has appeared in several television shows, commercials and movies.
 According to Arvesen, American casting directors refused to accept her overseas acting credits.
-She eventually got her first U.S screen credit and Screen Actors Guild membership card after appearing in the 1987 movie Dragnet with Dan Aykroyd and Tom Hanks.
+She eventually got her first US screen credit and Screen Actors Guild membership card after appearing in the 1987 movie Dragnet with Dan Aykroyd and Tom Hanks.
 After she stopped working in the various soap operas that made her famous, her career aspirations shifted from acting to work modeling for television commercials, print ads and popular magazines.
 Arvesen went on to launch and create her own production company, The Arvesen Group.

 Soap Opera Digest called Arvesen one of "TV's Most Beautiful Women" in their March 21, 1989 publication, which had over 1 million subscribers at the time.

-Arvesen currently owns and operates her own dance studio in California, after retiring from movies and television.
+Arvesen currently owns and operates her own dance studio in Santa Monica, California, after retiring from movies and television.

 Charity work

-Besides being the Master of Ceremonies of more than one St. Jude Children's Research Hospital's annual fund-raising events, Arvesen has been involved with the Make-A-Wish Foundation and the Juvenile Diabetes Research Foundation (JDRF).
+Besides being the Master of ceremonies of more than one St. Jude Children's Research Hospital's annual fund-raising events, Arvesen has been involved with the Make-A-Wish Foundation and the Juvenile Diabetes Research Foundation (JDRF).